MichaelCurrin/badge-generator/docs/usage.md

 ## Lint

-Apply ESLint and Prettier formatting fixes and show an errors that could no be resolved.
+Apply lint fixes (with ESLint) and formatting fixes (with Prettier).
+Show any errors that could no be fixed.

 ```sh
 $ make lint